yazanelmasri/Django-Titans/README.md

 *Dj Database URL - This allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.

-*Bootstrap - Used to quickly add design to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.
+Bootstrap - Used to quickly add design to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.

 Cloudinary - Used to store images online for the recipe posts.

 Summernote Used to add a text area field to the admin setup to enable a list of ingredients and method steps.

-*Google Fonts - provide fonts for the website.

-*Font Awesome -was used for icons.

 Balsamiq - was used to create site wireframes.